temporalio/edu-errstrat-typescript-code/exercises/non-retryable-errors-types/README.md

 1. Edit `workflows.ts`.
 2. We want to set the retry policy to retry once per second for five seconds for simplicity's sake.
 In the `retry` object of your `proxyActivities`, add in the values for `initialInterval`, `backoffCoefficient`, `maximumInterval`, `maximumAttempts` that would allow for this.
-3. So that we don't retry any `InvalidChargeAmount` and `InvalidCreditCardErr` Error types, add a `nonRetryableErrorTypes` key in the `retry` configuration and set it to an array with those error types.
+3. So that we don't retry any `InvalidChargeAmountErr` and `InvalidCreditCardErr` Error types, add a `nonRetryableErrorTypes` key in the `retry` configuration and set it to an array with those error types.
+Now, if those Activities throw these error types, they will not retry.

 ## Part C: Add Heartbeats